 Benefits of PEP

-- Can be customized to meet local needs
+- Can be customized to meet local needs and specific audiences

 - Builds respect for patients’ values and preferences